nealrs/wwalexa/readme.md

 Alexa isn't super forgiving when it comes to audio loudness.
 It's pretty common for audio briefings to play softly because the engineer, didn't you know, _engineer_ it.
 So I went down the rabbit hole and incorporated an FFmpeg pipeline to adjust the loudness do some hi/lo pass filtering.
 It means you'll need to install ffmpeg as a separate buildpack on Heroku - but it also works SUPER WELL.

+## Emailing in Updates

+I also built an endpoint using Mailgun so that approved users can EMAIL in their audio updates as well.
+I suppose you could comment all of the email code out, but it's kind of neat.

+Message format:

+1. Subject line should be a date in `YYYY-MM-DD` format
+2. Message should include a _single_ mp3 attachment and nothing else.
+3. Message body will be ignored

+Approved emailers should receive success/failure confirmation.

+Not sure if Alexa supports mixed text/audio briefings - but if it does, this could be a fun way to add text clips to your feed.

 ## The Feed

 When you load the feed url, the server will look for an mp3 file based on the current date: `YYYY-MM-DD.mp3`.